Ghailen-Ben-Achour/Maximize_Pytorch_Performance/README.md

 ```

 ## Quantization
 Quantization refers to techniques for performing computations and storing tensors at lower bitwidths than floating point precision.
+The technique used in this tutorial is FP32 to INT8 quantization.